reposit2/insulator/README.md

 * ggpubr
 * broom

-DeepLIFT was developed based on TensorFlow 1, and we modified it to work with TensorFlow 2.
+DeepLIFT was developed based on TensorFlow 1.
+We have modified it to work with TensorFlow 2 for our analysis.
 After installing the DeepLIFT package, the package was installed in our Python directory.
 We copied the original DeepLIFT directory, renamed it to deeplift_org, and modified the codes in it.

 ```bash: